 Tennessee Child Custody Laws

-Child custody laws very slightly from one another in every state across the U.S. In fact, some Tennessee child custody laws have changed drastically within the past couple of decades.
+Child custody laws vary slightly from one another in every state across the U.S. In fact, some Tennessee child custody laws have changed drastically within the past couple of decades.
 Some of these laws may be generally unknown to the common citizen, which makes it all the more important that you get to know the Tennessee child custody laws if this is where you live.

 Types of custody that Tennessee child custody laws facilitate